Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Introduction

 Prior work in controllable text generation (CTG) has largely focused on optimizing for one set of control criteria through techniques such as instruction tuning \citep{zhou2023controlled-prompt}, modifying the output probability distributions \citep{plug-and-play-dist, yang-klein-2021-fudge-dist, dekoninck2024controlled-dist}, changing model activations at inference time \citep{li2023inferencetime-act}, learning modifications to the embeddings \citep{prefix-tuning-emb, han2023lmswitch-emb}, or training \citep{CTRL, krause-etal-2021-gedi-generative}.
-These methods, however, do not naturally allow for the composition of multiple objectives and lack fine-grained control, especially those that rely on the user expressing preferences in natural language, for the reasons described above.
-Embedding modification and inference-time approaches do not allow for as complex tuning to the objective as fine-tuning based ones and often require additional training for each control variable value.
-While fine-tuning to each desired objective would likely allow for the most precise optimization, this is computationally infeasible to do for each combination of control variables and strengths of control in the entire (infinite) set of possible combinations.
+These methods, however, are not parametrized continuously and instead require a fixed set of controls criteria.
+Thus, to achieve fine-grained control in the range between different attribute classes, they would have to be individually run for each specific set of intermediate attribute values, which is prohibitively expensive over a continuous range.
+Similarly, fine-tuning models with data that contains a proportionate amount of documents from each desired objective (ie $0.5$ positive and $0.5$ negative sentiment documents for a neutral model) would allow for the most precise optimization.
+However, this is computationally infeasible to do for each combination of control variables and strengths of control in the entire (infinite) set of possible combinations.

+With these challenges in mind, linear weight interpolation has been proposed to adapt LLMs in a manner that takes advantage of the strengths of fine-tuning while making it computationally feasible to dynamically adapt the model for specific tasks or user preferences.
+Recent work has demonstrated that multiple pre-trained or fine-tuned models can be effectively composed through linear weight interpolation \citep{wortsman2022modelsoup, ilharco2023editing-task-vectors}.
+This has also been shown to extend to models trained with parameter-efficient fine-tuning (PEFT) methods \citep{zhang2023composing-peft-task-vector, huang2024lorahub-composing} such as low-rank adaptation \citep{hu2021LoRA}.
+As a result, linear interpolation has been used to adapt models through improving multitask performance \citep{fisher-merging, yadav2023tiesmerging, ortizjimenez2023task-tangent} or aligning models to user preferences in the reinforcement learning setting \citep{ramé2023rewarded, jang2023personalizedsoupspersonalizedlarge, wang2024conditionallanguagepolicygeneral}.
+However, these approaches largely center on optimizing the interpolation for task performance or user reward, so the behavior of fine-grained interpolation in the full continuous region between models remains poorly understood.